 Ashridge Estate car parking FAQs

-We are at the early stages of investigations, but we’d like to provide you with as much information as we can.
+We have spent some time exploring options in this challenging site.
+We are still in the feasibility stages, but we’d like to provide you with as much information as we can.
 Here are some answers to common questions about the Ashridge Estate car parking project.
 We’ll update these FAQs as more information becomes available.

-Why do you want to create new car parks at Ashridge?
+Why do you want to create new parking arrangements at Ashridge?

 We need to protect the estate and create a better experience for visitors.
 The current facilities are inadequate for the number of visitors and cars are causing damage to trees and verges.